Ethiopia Itinerary & Travel Guide 2024

 If you have time, it’s also worth visiting the beautiful Medhane Alem Cathedral.
 This is the largest cathedral in Ethiopia and the second largest in Africa.

-For restaurants, bars and nightlife, check out the upmarket Bole district.
+For restaurants, bars, and nightlife, head to the upmarket Bole district.

-The Hilton Addis Ababa is an excellent high-end hotel in the city.
-I’ve stayed here before and it was great.
+Hilton Addis Ababa is an excellent choice if you’re looking for a high-end hotel.
+I’ve stayed there and it was great.

 The cheapest (and most fun) way to get around Addis is on one of the city’s ubiquitous blue and white minibus taxis.